front-end-foundations/8-components/readme.md

 }
 ```

-Add the video section to the video page without the aside.
+We want to add the video section to the video page without the aside.

 Split the video.html component into viideo-article.html and video-aside.html in the components folder.

-video-article
+`components/video-article`

 ```html
 <div class="content-video">